This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 You can find peppermint in several forms, including peppermint essential oil, peppermint leaves, peppermint spray and peppermint tablets.
-Menthol is the most active ingredient in peppermint and it gives the leaves their invigorating and energizing effects.
+The active ingredients in peppermint give the leaves their invigorating and energizing effects.

-Not only is peppermint oil one of the oldest European herbs used for medicinal purposes, other historical accounts date its use to ancient Japanese and Chinese folk medicine.
+Not only is peppermint oil one of the oldest European herbs used for medicinal purposes, but other historical accounts date its use to ancient Japanese and Chinese folk medicine.
 It’s also mentioned in Greek mythology when the nymph Mentha (or Minthe) was transformed into a sweet-smelling herb by Pluto, who had fallen in love with her and wanted people to appreciate her for years to come.

-The many peppermint oil uses have been documented back to 1,000 B.C. and have been found in several Egyptian pyramids.
+The many peppermint oil uses have been documented back to 1000 B.C. and have been found in several Egyptian pyramids.

-Today, peppermint oil is recommended for its anti-nausea benefits and soothing effects on the gastric lining and colon.
-It’s also valued for its cooling effects and helps to relieve sore muscles when used topically.
+Today, peppermint oil is recommended for its anti-nausea impacts and soothing effects on the gastric lining and colon.
+It’s also valued for its cooling effects and helps relieve sore muscles when used topically.

-14 Peppermint Oil Uses and Benefits
+Top 15 Uses and Benefits

 Some of the many uses and benefits of peppermint oil include:

-1. Relieve Muscle and Joint Pain
+1. Relieves Muscle and Joint Pain

 If you are wondering if peppermint oil is good for pain, the answer is a resounding “yes!”
 Peppermint essential oil is a very effective natural painkiller and muscle relaxant.

-2. Sinus Care and other Respiratory Benefits
+2. Sinus Care and Respiratory Aid

-Inhaling diffused peppermint oil can help to unclog your sinuses and offer relief from a scratchy throat.
-Peppermint acts as an expectorant, helping to open your airways, clear mucus and reduce congestion.
+Peppermint aromatherapy can help unclog your sinuses and offer relief from a scratchy throat.
+It acts as a refreshing expectorant, helping open your airways, clear mucus and reduce congestion.

-Lab studies show that the compounds found in peppermint oil have antimicrobial, antiviral and antioxidant properties, meaning it may also help to fight infections that lead to symptoms involving the respiratory tract.
+Lab studies show that the compounds found in peppermint oil have antimicrobial, antiviral and antioxidant properties, meaning it may also help fight infections that lead to symptoms involving the respiratory tract.